bcgov/wordpress-document-repository/documentation/docs/guide/SiteEditor/metadata-settings.md

 Notes:

 - Field type is chosen at creation and cannot be changed later.
-You must create a new Field.
+You must create a new field.
 - Text and Date fields may have empty values; Taxonomy fields require terms.
 - New fields apply to newly uploaded documents, but values remain blank until edited in standard or spreadsheet mode.